Immunotherapy for Malignant Mesothelioma

 Immune checkpoint inhibitors

 An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
-To do this, it uses “checkpoints” – molecules on immune cells that need to be turned on (or off) to start an immune response.
+To do this, it uses “checkpoint” proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to keep from being attacked by the immune system.
-Newer drugs that target these checkpoints hold a lot of promise as cancer treatments.
-These drugs are called checkpoint inhibitors.

 PD-1 inhibitors